py-pdf/fpdf2/docs/Tutorial-nl.md

 ```python
 pdf.cell(60, 10, 'Powered by FPDF.', new_x="LMARGIN", new_y="NEXT", align='C')
 ```

-**Remark**: the line break can also be done with .
-This method allows to specify in addition the height of the break.

-Finally, the document is closed and saved under the provided file path using .
-Without any parameter provided, `output()` returns the PDF `bytearray` buffer.

 **Let op!**: het regeleinde kan ook met [ln](fpdf/fpdf.html#fpdf.fpdf.FPDF.ln).
 Dit methode maakt het mogelijk om bovendien de hoogte van de pauze te specificeren.